Years ago, I was watching Shark Tank, and there was a recap about an investment Barbara Corcoran did in a bathing suit company (The Mix Bikini).

 I’ll get there.
 First, I’d like to tell you a story about a friend of mine.

-Bruce (not his real name) recently joined a startup where, once he was hired, they sent a gift basket to his house.
+"Bruce" recently joined a startup where, once he was hired, they sent a gift basket to his house.
 On his first day, he was given a water bottle with the company logo and a company tee shirt.
 And then there were other small items all presented in a beautiful box.

 That’s really cool, right?
 Isn’t that what every cool Silicon Valley startup does?
 Add in some foosball tables and some ping-pong tables, and you’re ready to become the next Unicorn.